Douglas McGray: I'm the Editor in Chief of The California Sunday Magazine and Pop-Up Magazine, and the CEO of their

 I'm interested in the power of storytelling, both old-fashioned and new, to explore important issues and ideas and to bring people together.

-In October 2014, I launched The California Sunday Magazine, available on the web, apps, and in print -- delivered with Sunday editions of the Los Angeles Times, the San Francisco Chronicle, and the Sacramento Bee.
+In October 2014, I launched The California Sunday Magazine, available online and in print -- delivered with Sunday editions of the Los Angeles Times, San Francisco Chronicle, Sacramento Bee, and San Diego Union-Tribune.

-I'm also the co-creator of Pop-Up Magazine, a "live magazine" that presents documentary filmmakers, photographers, writers, public radio producers, and artists, live on stage at San Francisco's 2700-seat Louise M. Davies Symphony Hall.
-Tickets sell out online in minutes.
-Between issues, we've collaborated on live mixed-media performances with Beck, ESPN, McSweeney's, and the San Francisco Museum of Modern Art.
-In November 2014 we expanded to Los Angeles, with a show at the Theatre at Ace Hotel, and in March 2015 we are guest editing a session at the TED Conference.
+I'm also the co-creator of Pop-Up Magazine, a "live magazine" that presents documentary filmmakers, photographers, writers, public radio producers, and artists, live on stage at San Francisco's 2700-seat Louise M. Davies Symphony Hall and the 1600-seat Theatre at Ace Hotel in Los Angeles.
+Between issues, we've collaborated on live mixed-media performances with Beck, ESPN, McSweeney's, and the San Francisco Museum of Modern Art, and in March 2015 we guest edited a session at the TED Conference.

-My writing has appeared in the New Yorker, the New York Times Magazine, the Los Angeles Times, the Atlantic Monthly, Wired, and elsewhere.
+My writing has appeared in the New Yorker, the New York Times Magazine, the Los Angeles Times, Wired, and elsewhere.

 I've made radio stories too, mostly for This American Life.